cstyan/adbDocumentation/README.md

 to the end of your node buffer / horrible C array.
 But no, you can't. `¯\_(ツ)_/¯`

-Keep in mind that when you're sending packets in ADB, most fields seem to need to be written in little endian byte order as well as read back from the device in little endian.
+Keep in mind that when you're sending packets in ADB, most fields need to be written in little endian byte order as well as read back from the device in little endian.
+This can be confusing initially if you're looking at packet capture hex dumps to determine the sequence of some ADB command.

 **NOTE:** You might be able to do the whole append *"data to the end of the packet as usual"* thing if you're using the ADB protocol over TCP.
 As an